 Our responsibilities as a Medical Center

-Dartmouth-Hitchcock's goal is to provide every patient with the appropriate type and level of care consistent with good medical practice.
+Our goal is to provide every patient with the appropriate type and level of care consistent with good medical practice.

-Dartmouth-Hitchcock's staff recognizes that you, as a competent adult over the age of 18, have a right to make decisions about your medical and/or surgical treatment, as well as your right to create an advance directive.
+Our staff recognizes that you, as a competent adult over the age of 18, have a right to make decisions about your medical and/or surgical treatment, as well as your right to create an advance directive.
 Under New Hampshire state law, your healthcare provider must comply with your advance directive.

 If your healthcare provider objects to or does not agree with the conditions in your advance directive, he/she must withdraw immediately from your case and make arrangements to transfer your care to another healthcare provider who is willing to comply with your advance directive.